jaogoy/starrocks/contrib/starrocks-python-client/docs/usage_guide/tables.md

 - **Default**: `RANDOM`
 - **Example**: `starrocks_DISTRIBUTED_BY="HASH(user_id) BUCKETS 32"`

 > **Note on Buckets**: If you specify a distribution method (e.g., `HASH(user_id)`) but omit the `BUCKETS` clause, StarRocks will automatically assign a bucket count.
 Alembic's `autogenerate` feature is designed to handle this: if the distribution method in your metadata matches the one in the database and you haven't specified a bucket count, no changes will be detected.
-This prevents unnecessary `ALTER TABLE` statements when the bucket count is managed by the system.
+This prevents unnecessary `ALTER TABLE` statements when the bucket count is automatically managed by the system.

 ##### 6. `starrocks_ORDER_BY`